 Q) Can I list everything my ex has done in the divorce petition so the judge will know how awful s/he is?
 (Or, on the flipside: How can I defend myself against the things my ex is accusing me of?!)

 A) As hard as it may be, you need to try to separate the raw emotion of your separation with the practical steps of your divorce.
 Listing every detail of the conflicts between you and your ex simply isn’t going to help your case.
 Use your solicitor’s advice to put together a comprehensive and realistic plan for your separation and work through each process as if it were a business transaction.
 Remember your aim: separation isn’t about revenge or getting one up on your ex, it’s about parting ways so that you can move on.

-If you have questions about the divorce process – no matter how small or seemingly silly – don’t be afraid to get in touch with the experts at Frances Lindsay & Co for down-to-earth, friendly and practical advice.arbitration solicitor Thames valley, divorce advice, divorce lawyer Maidenhead, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, divorce tips, family lawyer Thames Valley, mediation solicitor Thames Valley
+If you have questions about the divorce process – no matter how small or seemingly silly – don’t be afraid to get in touch with the experts at Frances Lindsay & Co for down-to-earth, friendly and practical advice.Tags: arbitration solicitor Thames valley, divorce advice, divorce lawyer Maidenhead, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, divorce solicitor Thames Valley, divorce solicitor Windsor, divorce tips, family lawyer Thames Valley, mediation solicitor Thames Valley